UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/export_DNA.png)

 The Python scripting library gives more control than the web interface for controlling what is exported.
-In the web interface, a few default options are available.
-For example, to create an Excel spreadsheet that can be used to order staples from the synthesis company IDT in 96-well plates, with strands sorted by the positions of their 5' ends (in "column major" order, meaning first all the left-most staples in order from top to bottom, the the ones to the left of those, then to the left of those, etc.), choose these options:
+In the web interface, a few common useful options are available.
+For example, choose these options:

 ![](images/idt_plate_options.png)

+to create an Excel spreadsheet that can be used to order staples from the synthesis company IDT in 96-well plates, with strands sorted by the positions of their 5' ends, in "column major" order.
+Column-major order means first enumerating all the left-most staples in order from top to bottom, then the ones just to the right of those, then to the right of those, etc.

-This should create an Excel spreadsheet with three sheets, one per plate, that looks like this:
+This should create an Excel spreadsheet named [sequences.xlsx](sequences.xlsx), with three sheets, one per plate, that looks like this:

 ![](images/excel_spreadsheet.png)

+Since IDT requires a minimum of 24 strands to order in a 96-well plate, scadnano will rebalance if necessary to ensure that all plates have at least 24 strands.
+In this case rebalancing is unnecessary, since there are 216 strands, so maxing out the first two plates with 96 strands each leaves 216&minus;2&middot;96 = 24 left for the last plate.

-To order from IDT, on the [96-well plate ordering page](https://www.idtdna.com/site/order/plate/index/dna/1800), click on *UPLOAD PLATE(S)*:
+To order from IDT, on the [96-well plate ordering page](https://www.idtdna.com/site/order/plate/index/dna/1800), click on *UPLOAD PLATE(S)* to upload this Excel file:

 ![](images/idt_upload_plates.png)

-and upload this Excel file.